magento/knowledge-base/src/troubleshooting/general/composer-update-fail-on-adobe-commerce-incompatible-argument-type.md

 labels: troubleshooting,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.3.7-p1,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,symfony,Magento,Adobe Commerce,Adobe Commerce on our cloud architecture,composer
 ---

-This article provides a solution for when deployment is stuck because there is an issue with code compilation.
+This article provides a fix for when deployment is stuck because there is an issue with code compilation.
 This issue is caused by a new version of symfony/console dependency (4.4.27, 4.4.28).

 ## Affected products and versions